CC-HIC/acamedics/README.md

 There is no shortcut to advancing in this field.
 Find a project, something that you feel passionate about, and get stuck in; learn by doing.
 A fantastic reasource to start is the tidyverse and R for data science, availible for free online here: http://r4ds.had.co.nz

 # Skill development (The Long Version)
-Below is a list of some areas that are important to develop on your journal into data science.
+Below is a list of some areas that are important to develop on your journey into data science.
 These are aimed at someone who is interested and motivated, but from a clinical background, and so not formally trained in these methods.
 I have inlcuded links to amazon for books, but mostly just for reference.
 Ask for a link to a shared dropbox folder for electronic materials for the majority of them, plenty of others are published online for free.
 We also keep other copies in the lab which we are happy for you to borrow (please ask first).

 ## Maths
 - The foundation of data science is rooted in probability and statistics.
 As clinicians this can be extremely limiting in the long run as we typically have at most an A-level in maths (often from a very long time ago).
 Key areas to focus on are: